Introduction to pysheds#

 Imports#

-First, let’s bring in the Grid class from the pysheds library, which will be our primary tool for managing and analyzing grid-based spatial data like elevation models in our hydrological computations…
+First, let’s bring in the Grid class from the pysheds library, which will be our primary data structure for managing and analyzing grid-based spatial data like elevation models in our hydrological computations:

 from pysheds.grid import Grid

-… alongside a few additional Python packages you already know from previous tutorials.
+We will also need a few additional Python packages known from previous tutorials:

 import matplotlib.pyplot as plt